chrisant996/clink/docs/clink.md

 <br>

-Here is an example line from a clink_inputrc file that binds Shift-End to the Readline `transpose-word` function;
+Here is an example line from an inputrc file that binds Shift-End to the Readline `transpose-word` function;

 ```
 "\e[1;2F": transpose-word